-Swimming pool – Did you know that a pool drain’s suction power is so strong, it can even hold down a fully grown adult under water?
-Ensure your swimming pool has a safety vacuum release system for its drain – which shuts off the pump when a blockage is detected.
+Swimming pool – Did you know that a pool drain’s suction power is so strong, it can even hold down a fully grown adult underwater?
+Ensure your swimming pool has a safe vacuum release system for its drain – which shuts off the pump when a blockage is detected.

 Greasy pans – leaving your pans and oven covered in grease is not just unhygienic, it could also be flammable.

 A child’s skin is 15 times thinner than an adult’s skin.
 Always keep hot drinks away from children – even if you think it has cooled down.